secretstartups/handbook/job-families/engineering/security-governance/index.html.md

 * Hold regular 1:1s with team members
 * Build a strong, collaborative partnership with Security, Training, Legal, Infrastructure, Sales and Product teams
 * Manage a robust governance program, to include oversight of security policies, security training and awareness programs
-* Manage a robust field security program, to include oversight of security RFP databases, customer assurance and security evangilization activites
+* Manage a robust field security program, to include oversight of security RFP databases, customer assurance and security evangelization activities
 * Assess and promote customer concerns, industry trends and changing regulatory requirements and appropriately adjust the scope to accommodate these changes
 * Oversee deployment and promote continuous improvement of Security Assurance technologies, automations and integrations
 * Present a minimum of 3 external facing engagements per annum, ex: Commit, SKO, conferences, guest speaking engagements, blog posts, whitepapers